Regret-Based Federated Causal Discovery with Unknown Interventions: Preliminaries Problem Setup

-where $pa^G_{V_i}$ are the parents of $V_i$ in $G$.
-We also denote the skeleton of the graph, $Skel(G)$, as the unoriented version of the DAG, i.e., the graph obtained by removing the directionality of the edges.
-A key notion in DAGs is d-separation, denoted $\indep_G$ , which encodes the conditional independencies implied by the graph. \emph{Causal discovery} aims at learning the causal DAG $G$ or rather a partially oriented version of the DAG from data sampled from the joint distribution $P_{\emptyset}$.
+where $Pa^G_i$ are the parents of $V_i$ in $G$.
+A key notion in DAGs is d-separation, denoted $\indep_G$ , which encodes the conditional independencies implied by the graph.
+Additionally, we define a v-structure, or unshielded collider, as a specific configuration of three nodes $(V_i, V_j, V_k)$ such that $V_i \rightarrow V_j \leftarrow V_k$ and there is no edge between $V_i$ and $V_k$.
+If a collider has an edge between $V_i$ and $V_k$, it is referred to as a shielded collider. \emph{Causal discovery} aims to learn the causal DAG $G$ or rather a partially oriented version of the DAG from data sampled from the joint distribution $P_{\emptyset}$.
 In general, a causal DAG or its partially oriented version cannot be discovered from observational data without additional assumptions.
 In this work, we adopt two standard assumptions commonly used in discovery methods.
 The first is the causal sufficiency assumption, which posits that all common causes of the observed variables are themselves observed, i.e., there are no latent confounders.
 The second is the faithfulness assumption, which states that all and only the conditional independencies present in the distribution $P_{\emptyset}$ are implied by d-separation.